 The army of Venice and her allies lost no time in striking a decisive blow.
-War was declared on the r4th of July r336, and on the roth of October Pietro de' Rossi, after a successful incursion into the territory of Lucca, came to Venice, and received from the doge in San Marco the banner of the Republic, and without delay crossed the Brenta into Paduan territory, and on St. Cecilia's Day3 the 22nd of November-was in possession of the fort built by Scaliger to protect his salt-works, which had been one of the chief causes of the quarrel with Venice.
+War was declared on the 14th of July 1336, and on the 10th of October Pietro de' Rossi, after a successful incursion into the territory of Lucca. came to Venice, and received from the doge in San Marco the banner of the Republic, and without delay crossed the Brenta into Paduan territory, and on St. Cecilia's Day 3the 22nd of November-was in possession of the fort built by Scaliger to protect his salt-works, which had been one of the chief causes of the quarrel with Venice.
 The men of Chioggia had joined in the attack from their ships, and now pulled down the fort and with its stones built another

-4 Lib. xv. p.
+Lib. xv. p.
 290.

-2 There is a pretty account in Laur. de Monacis, l.c., of his parting with his wife and daughters at Pontremolo and escape in disguise to Florence.
+2 There is a pretty account in Laur. de Monacis, l.c., of his parting with his wife and daughters at Pontremolo and escape in disguise to

 3 See in Verci (Storia della Marca Trivigiana, tom. xi., Documenti, p.
 79), the decree of the Great Council of Chioggia, ordering a solemn feast yearly on St. Cecilia's Day, with a provision of 100 soldi from the treasury of the Commune for "dopleria" (torches with a wick of doubled cord) to illuminate the statue of the Madonna during the whole of the mass, because on that day "Salvator mundi qui superbis resistit, humilibusque dat gratiam, dedit et castrum Salinarum, et hostes qui in eo erant, in manibus dominationis Venetiarum."
-Verci's account of this war in the text of the same volume (pp. 52 sqq.) is interesting.
+Verci's account of this war, in the text of the same volume (no. 52 sea) is interesting. this war in the text of the same volume (pp. 52 sqq.) is interesting.
 Lorenzo de Monacis (lib. xv.) is also a contemporary authority for these events.

 fort at Stalimbeco, called Torre dell' Aggere.
 This unfortunate beginning of the war, in consequence of which Padua was already hard pressed by the allies, and De' Rossi was able to take some of the suburbs of Treviso, encouraged the numerous enemies of the Scaligers to join the league against them.
 Ambassadors came to Venice from Visconti, Lord of Milan, Este of Ferrara, and Gonzaga of Mantua, to endeavour to form a league for the destruction and ruin of the two brothers Della Scala.
-Charles, Prince of Bohemia, and his brother, the Count of Carinthia,1 who had pretensions to Feltre, Belluno, and Cadore, also joined the confederacy against the Scaligers.
+Charles, Prince of Bohemia, and his brother, the Count of Carinthia, who had pretensions to Feltre, Belluno, and Cadore, also joined the confederacy against the Scaligers.